 Missing and Murdered Indigenous Women (MMIW)

 The issue of Missing and Murdered Indigenous Women (MMIW) is a tragic reality that affects many Indigenous communities in North Carolina, including the Meherrin Indian Tribe.
-These cases involve the disappearance or death of Indigenous women, girls, and two-spirit individuals, and they are often linked to systemic issues such as colonialism, racism, and gender-based violence.
+These cases involve the disappearance or death of Indigenous women, and girls, and they are often linked to systemic issues such as colonialism, racism, and gender-based violence.

 The Meherrin Indian Tribe recognizes the seriousness of this issue and is committed to raising awareness about it in our community and beyond.
 We support efforts to bring attention to MMIW and to address the underlying causes that contribute to these cases, such as poverty, discrimination, and lack of access to resources.

-We encourage everyone to learn more about MMIW and to support organizations and initiatives that are working to raise awareness and seek justice for missing and murdered Indigenous women, girls, and two-spirit individuals.
+We encourage everyone to learn more about MMIW and to support organizations and initiatives that are working to raise awareness and seek justice for missing and murdered Indigenous women, and girls.
 Together, we can make a difference and work towards a future where all Indigenous people are safe, valued, and respected.

 Indigenous people are at a disproportionate risk of experiencing violence, murder, and make up a significant portion of the missing and murdered cases.